PetraSolar/debugdivas_hackathon/README.md

 # What To Find Here
+Automated tests for hackathon DA 2024

-Log in a Log out
+Log in and log out

-Registrace nového uživatele
+User registration